 Basic Driver Safety Program

-Specified Drivers are those individuals who, while driving on behalf of Western, meet the following criteria:
+Specified Drivers are employee drivers who, while driving a University/state vehicle on behalf of Western, meet the following criteria:

 - Operate vehicles more than 1,000 miles per month at least 6 months out of the year (need not be consecutive); and/or

 - Within a 24 month period has accumulated two or more at-fault accidents/incidents resulting in damage to state vehicle and/or property of another party; and/or

 - Within a 24 month period has accumulated one or more at-fault accidents resulting in bodily injury to driver, passenger or another party.